The Italian Misconception

 - Wild rice

 It is helpful to have an understanding of these types of grains as many products are made from these cereals and are gluten free even if the package does not specifically say.
 Therefore, a whole grain serving per meal is attainable with a variety of ingredient choices to suite your favorite taste!
+These are great substitutions for most gluten free Italian recipes.

 Buying Gluten Free in the Store